mmenegoz/climate_HMA_course/README.md

 1. Copy the three datasets described below on your machine.

-2. Create your python environment (or use those that you got from the previous python sessions), and activate this environment before launching the notebook (e.g. with jupyter-lab)
+2. Create your python environment (or use those that you got from the previous python sessions), and activate this environment before launching the notebook (either with jupyter-notebook or jupyter-lab)

 3. Launch and run the script HMA_climate_trends_CRU.ipynb

-4. Make one or several copies of this script and adapt it/them yourself to compute temperature trend over historical (1850-2014) and futur (2014-2020) periods with the GCM outputs (variable tas)
+4. Make one or several copies of this script and adapt it/them yourself to compute temperature trend over historical (1850-2014) and futur (2014-2020) periods with the IPSL GCM outputs (variable tas)

 You will need to change the names of some files/variables and to adapt the date corresponding to the new dataset.

 -----------------------------------------------------------------------

-**Data (downloadable on the UGA cloud)**
+**Data**

 The 3 datasets used in this training are :